ripcurlz/html-element-changed-checker/README.md

 ```

 ### 2. "mode 2": example with only checking the raw source code:
-e.g. if you just want to find the text "Willkommen bei Ihrer FRITZ!Box" on the whole site
+e.g. if you just want to find the text "Willkommen bei Ihrer FRITZ!Box" on the whole site (searching over multiple lines)

 ```
 {